Telecommuting - Starting out with the Right Attitude

 See and Be Seen.
 If you work remote every day, schedule time in the office.
 Don’t be completely invisible.
 Show up for the team celebrations or Birthday Lunches - you ARE part of the team, so make an effort.

 It is all about visibility.
 If you do not have the mindset to make the effort to be visible, reachable, and available, you may want to think about your reasons to telecommute.
-Telecommuting is a serious responsibility, and workers who are allowed to work remotely should regard it as such, not
+Telecommuting is a serious responsibility, and workers who are allowed to work remotely should regard it as such, not an opportunity to disappear.

-For more ways to be a successful telecommuter read the other articles in this series:
+For more ways to be a successful telecommuter read the other articles in this series.

 More ideas on being productive and being a successful telecommuter and Telemanager can be found at Telecommute Institute.